percona/percona-xtradb-cluster/doc/source/wsrep-provider-index.rst

    :dyn: No
    :default: PT3S

-Cluster joining announcements are sent every 1/2 second for this period of time or less if the other nodes are discovered.
+Cluster joining announcements are sent every 1/2 second for this period of time or less if other nodes are discovered.

 .. variable:: pc.checksum